frictionlessdata/tableschema-js/README.md

 ### v1.0

-This version includes various big changes. **A migration guide is under development and will be published here**.
+This version includes various big changes, including a move to asynchronous inference.

 ### v0.2